What is Access Certification?

 Access Certification Process in IBM practical example

 Access Certification (AC) is a critical process within the broader Identity and Access Management (IAM) context.
-It serves the purpose of verifying and validating that the right people have access to the right resources.
+It verifies and validates that the right people have access to the right resources.
 Implementing this process requires adopting an access certification solution like the IBM® Security Identity Governance and Intelligence (IGI) platform.
 Here, we explore how this process works using IBM’s IGI platform.

 The Basics of Access Certification with IGI